ChessMan08/RAG-Powered_Multi-Agent_Q-A_Assistant/README.md

 ![App Demo](images/interface.png)

 _Figure: Example Streamlit interface.
 The user’s query is submitted in the right panel, the answer is shown below it, and the left panel logs which agent (branch) handled each query.
-Retrieved document snippets can be revealed by clicking “Show Retrieved Context Snippets.”_
+Retrieved document snippets is also shown._

 ## Architecture